 23 August 2021 Sustainable urban logistics and last-mile deliveries

 After having a good weekend break, we will dive into new and innovative solutions to make urban logistics more sustainable (e.g. cargo bike logistics), focusing on last-mile deliveries.

 Speakers: Johan Erlandsson, Walther Ploos Van Amstel, Johannes Gruber, Aanan Sutaria

 New technologies offer possibilities for smarter and faster analysis and data management.
 The session will be focused on various collaborative practices, data sharing, automation etc.

 25 August 2021 Urban logistics planning and policy

 How to manage urban freight and who is in charge of what decisions?
-We will explore various policy perspective and policy support tools for decision making in this session.
+We will explore various policy perspectives and policy support tools for decision making in this session.

 Speakers: Katrien De Langhe, Valerio Gatta

 26 August 2021 Food logistics